Share - Contact - Stay Updated

 Your goal is to get to a higher elevation.
 Last time we checked, Pacific City does not exactly have a lot of Tsunami signs all over the place so you may want to consider planning ahead of a warning or quake.
 If you are located on the north side of town by Inn at Cape Kiwanda and Pelican Pub, you would get to higher elevation by going north on Cape Kiwanda Drive.
 If you are closer to Shorepine Village and the Community center, you can get to higher elevation by going up Nestucca Ridge Rd which is off Cape Kiwanda Drive.
 On the South side of Pacific City (East of Nestucca Bay), you should head towards the Salal and Reddekopp Roads Intersection.

 These evacuation routes may not work for you depending on where you are and the landscape may have changed since we did the research, so we recommend that you familiarize yourself with the area and make your own planned evacuation route.
-The Pacific City Interactive Map may be useful in exploring your options.

 What to do in case of a Tsunami Warning